hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     Explicitly symmetrize the density matrix, thus only sampling one triangle of the matrix.
 This can yield significant improvements in stochastic error in some cases.
+``initiator_level``
+    type: integer.

+    Optional.
+Default: -1.

+    Set all density matrix elements at excitation level **initiator_level** and below to be initiator determinants.
+An **initiator_level** of -1 indicates that no preferential treatment is given to density matrix elements and the usual initiator approximation is imposed, 0 indicates that the diagonal elements are initiators, etc.

+    This is experimental and the user should identity when convergence has been reached.

 .. _ipdmqmc_table: